We are a group of small coffee farmers.

 We are descendants of the Indigenous Lenca People, located on the high mountains in southwestern Honduras.

 Our speciality coffee is Single Origin, Single Estate, Micro-Lots.
-Grown in our farms and our neighbors farms in specific regions, and ships directly to your door.
+100% Shade-Grown.
+Produced in our farms and our neighbors farms in specific regions, and ships directly to your door.

 Our coffee is harvested with care and processed with strict quality control.
 When you buy coffee from Lenca Farms, you buy coffee with value and history.